 Who to list as your professional references

-As Johnson said, you should include a mix of professional references who can emphasize your positive attributes.
-For example, a manager can attest to your punctuality and abilities to meet deadlines, whereas a co-worker can attest to your teamwork skills.
+As Johnson said, include a mix of professional references who can emphasize your positive attributes.
+For example, a manager can attest to your punctuality and ability to meet deadlines, whereas a co-worker can attest to your teamwork skills.
 A current or former client can speak on behalf of your customer service skills, and a supervisee can comment on your management abilities.
+Job-hunting college graduates can also use former professors.

 Andrews said the best job references are from direct managers who know you well and can speak confidently and positively about your abilities.